Azure/azure-sdk-for-cpp/sdk/core/azure-core-amqp/samples/README.md

 ### eventhub_sas_writer_sample
 Demonstrates writing messages to the Azure Event Hubs service using the AMQP protocol with SAS authentication.

+### eventhub_token_reader_sample
+Demonstrates reading messages from the Azure Event Hubs service using the AMQP protocol with an Azure bearer token authentication.

 ### eventhub_token_writer_sample
 Demonstrates writing messages to the Azure Event Hubs service using the AMQP protocol with an Azure bearer token authentication.